mbade1/code-test-zip/Notes.md

 ### Initial Thoughts

-- Build out the form submission, and see what data comes back.
+- Build out the form submission, and see what data comes back. **DONE**
-- Create a sample static page based off of the JSON data.
+- Create a sample static page based off of the JSON data. **DONE**
 - Utilize querySelectors and append or insertHTML into those items, with the JSON data.
 - Finish styling and make it look nice.

 ### USER INPUT OF ZIP CODE

-- Make a form with onClick action.
+- Make a form with onSubmit action. **DONE**
-- What happens if a user puts in a Zip longer than 5 characters and not numbers?
+- What happens if a user puts in a Zip longer than 5 characters and not numbers? **Validators set**
-  - regex for just numbers and length of 5 validator?
+  - regex for just numbers and length of 5 validator? **DONE - no regex but parseInt and length of inputted zip.
+Other errors caught by API**

 ### FETCH TO ZIPPO API